About the Program

 Teaching Artist Seminar

 The teaching artist seminar introduces professional artists to Fairfax County Public Schools Fine Arts teaching philosophy.
 Participants examine middle school learner characteristics, see how to meet learner needs and appeal to their interests, and explore ways to connect their artistic expertise with curriculum standards.
 Focus is placed on the development of a residency program that promotes cross-curricular learning and 21st century skills.
 Interactive sessions include investigation of ways of knowing, lesson planning guidance, and methodologies for student engagement and reflection.
 During the seminar, artists develop and refine a residency proposal and unit plan.
 The multi-day training includes information sharing and peer networking in a small group environment.

 The seminar is led by Bettyann Plishker, an arts educator with over 35 years of experience who has been working with the Arts Council of Fairfax County since the onset of the Artist Residency Program in 2014.
 Currently, a consultant on diverse art education related topics for local school divisions her expertise includes professional development training, curriculum development, mentor oversight, and arts administration.
 She has been an adjunct instructor teaching methods in art education for George Mason University and the School of Continuing and Professional Studies of the University of Virginia.

-Seminar participants will be better prepared to market their expertise as teaching artists to conduct residencies in schools and make application to the Virginia Commission for the Arts Teaching Artist Roster.
+Seminar participants are better prepared to market their expertise as teaching artists to conduct residencies in schools and make application to the Virginia Commission for the Arts Teaching Artist Roster.
 Note: Seminar participation does not imply assistance in placement, funding, or guarantee acceptance to VCA’s Teaching Artist Roster.
 For more information on the VCA Teaching Artist Roster, visit http://www.arts.virginia.gov/Roster.htm